agude/agude.github.io/_drafts/2023-02-21-how_i_write_with_chatgpt.md

 But ChatGPT is an incredibly useful tool for my writing due to its ability to rapidly iterate through alternative phrasings for ideas, sentences, and paragraphs.
-In these cases, the model's habit of generating false information is not a concern because I wrote the original input so I know what it should say, and I can easily edit out any inaccuracies introduced by the model.
+In this cases, the model's habit of generating false information is not a concern because I wrote the original input so I know what it should say, and I can easily edit out any inaccuracies introduced by the model.